aranaseb/aranaseb.github.io/README.md

 Resources on this feature are very limited.
 Official information can be found at https://local.pokemon.jp/en/manhole/, however specifics on the in-game feature are mostly hidden inside the game.

-No other overviews or visual resources exist.
 As an avid pokémon GO player and traveler, I was in great need of a larger-scale view of the feature and where these POIs are located across Japan.

 The special location backgrounds featured are a rare commodity in the game, and this site links the in-game image to the geographic location of each Pokélid as well as visualizes areas of high concentration for collectors to visit in-person to efficiently add to their collections.